Litavets/Lem_in/README.md

 I find all paths from start to end that don't overlap, because any room can be occupied by only one ant at a time.
 For that I use BFS (Breadth First Search) with a queue.
 First, I find the shortest route, exclude its rooms from the next searches, and then look for the second shortest route and so on.

-When having the list of routes I move ants on them one by one, starting from the shortest path.
-Depending on the number of ants and routes lengths, the program choses the best rout for each ant.
+When I have the list of routes, I move ants on them one by one.
+Depending on the number of ants and routes lengths, the program choses the best route for each ant.

-## Features